DocNow/docnow/README.md

 ## Development

+The *main* branch of this repository represents the latest tested features of the DocNow application following the [trunk based development] model.
+Tagged version [releases] can be used for production deployments.
+Development usually happens on short lived branches which are merged into *main* once they have been reviewed and approved.
+If you'd like to contribute to the DocNow project please fork this repository, create a branch for your feature or bug fix, and then send a pull request to have it reviewed and merged.

 To set up DocNow locally on your workstation you will need to install [Git] and [Docker].
 Once you've got them installed open a terminal window and follow these instructions: